,

 Tossing a few other ingredients is pretty common.
 But tossing in too many things makes it a completely different recipe.

-Here’s a few common mix-ins:
+Here’s a few common mix-ins for this skillet meal:

 • Brown sugar